hapax/hapax.github.io/assets/emcc.md

 This is clearly different from the initial momentum $P'_i$!
 It looks, naively, as if conservation of mass and momentum are not consistent with relativity after all.
-But this is a little too quick.
-Mass may be conserved *in a frame*, but it need not be invariant *between frames*.
-And we can fix $P'_f$ by increasing the mass.
-Inspired by our results for time dilation and length contraction, we guess that a *rest mass* $m_0$ (measured in the frame it is stationary) increases as $m = \gamma m_0$ in a moving frame.

 <!--
 We said that mass is conserved in any given frame, but we never forbid